Smarter.SEO… powered by Qlik

 External agencies, vendors and partners are all vying to take a share of what has become a >$trillion dollar industry.
 Google, the leader in internet search and paid for online advertisement for many years, helps publishers to list their products, services and solutions using what are called Rich Text Snippets.
 Artifacts that are a consistent means to display information relevant to search.

-Google search, Google’s rich snippets, Google’s E-E-A-T are all underpinned by Schema.org metadata, which Google helped to pioneer Bing and Yahoo, and then Yandex, in 2011, to help with the discovery and validation of content for humans and machines.
-Crawlers index content using schema metadata.
+Google search, Google’s rich snippets, Google’s E-E-A-T are all underpinned by Schema.org metadata, which Google helped to pioneer with Bing and Yahoo, and then Yandex, in 2011, to help with the discovery and validation of content for humans and machines.
+Crawlers index content using schema metadata against the Schema.org context.

 What role does Qlik play in Smarter.SEO?

-Smarter.SEO pulls information in relation to all metadata artifacts, providing management with quick and simple access to a powerful range of data about your internet digital knowledge graph.
+Smarter.SEO pulls information relating to all metadata artefacts, providing management with quick and simple access to a powerful range of data about your domain’s digital knowledge graph.

-The Smarter.SEO VISEON Qlik analytics application provides an audit trail and analytics to document governance to metadata standards and audit for compliance to activities so you can protect and remain competitive environment in the most dynamic of marketplaces that is now more complex to navigate with the AI tools each having their own specific search methods.
+The Smarter.SEO VISEON Qlik analytics application provides an audit trail and governance documentation for metadata standards, enabling you to maintain compliance and remain competitive in the increasingly complex marketplace where AI tools each employ different search methods.

 The Critical Role of Metadata in AI-Driven Search and RAG Systems